skybarer/algorithms-and-data-structures/README.md

  * [**mycodeschool**](https://www.youtube.com/user/mycodeschool)
  * [**sinon**](https://sinon.org/algorithms//#data-structures)

-## How do i plan to this project ?
+## How do i plan to do this project ?

 I first thought of doing `data structures` first then `algorithm's` that are built on this `data structures`.